amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 - No heat affected zone, and no heat-treating equipment required for annealing / rehardening
 - Theoretically high accuracy (though, we'll get to that later)

 ECM is scarcely seen outside of its niche manufacturing uses, and truly is a technology that seems to have gotten stuck in time.
 Part of the reason is that creating ECM tooling has always been challenging and expensive, and this hasn't changed much since the 1950s.
-The ECM tools themselves are usually conventionally machined out of metal (usually conductive copper), and work kind of like sinker E**D**M, in that they have the inverse shape to the part you want to cut.
+The ECM tools themselves are usually conventionally machined out of metal (usually conductive copper).

 <img src="https://i.imgur.com/RgAL5J7.png" title="source: Okuwobi et al." style="margin:20px;height:80%;width:80%;">